Francis Edgeworth on trade and war

 Irish Economic Association Annual Conference 2024 – Call for Papers

 The 37th Annual Irish Economic Association Conference is being organised by the Discipline of Economics, University of Galway and will be held at the Galway Bay Hotel, Salthill, Galway on Thursday 9th and Friday 10th May 2024.
-The keynote speakers are Prof. Cass Sunstein, Robert Walmsley University Professor at Harvard Law School, and Prof. Lucrezia Reichlin, Professor of Economics at London Business School.
+The keynote speakers are Prof. Costas Meghir, Douglas A. Warner III Professor of Economics at Yale University, and Prof. Lucrezia Reichlin, Professor of Economics at London Business School.

 Three types of submissions to the conference are invited: